Tyngstast/borsdata-valuation-alarmer/README.md

 ### Data Updates and Alarm Triggers
   * BD only provides API data for nordic companies unfortunately.
   * BD data is only updated once per day at 21:00 CET.
-  * Schedule for alarm triggers will run on the hour, every hour, during market open (swedish time) and once on saturday morning.
+  * Schedule for alarm triggers will run on the hour, every hour, during market open (swedish time).
     * Some KPIs are calculated on the fly, others will only change once per day.
 Current "flying":
       * `P/E`
       * `EV/EBIT`